International Combat Martial Arts

 says: "The Sage has no ego and so does not deliberate.
 What the Sage does

-is to respond with Absolute Sponianeity to the conditions in the world."
+is to respond with Absolute Sponianeity to the

 For over 38